dbohdan/initool/README.md

 > initool replace tests/replace-part.ini "" key value string > updated.ini
 ```

-The text of `updated.ini` will be:
+The contents of `updated.ini` will be:

 ```ini
 key=A longer string.